International Sushi Day – Bengalis and their love for fish, even Japanese

 International Sushi Day is celebrated on June 18 to raise awareness about the truth and fiction surrounding the Japanese delicacy.
 Back home, West Bengal people’s liking (or love, to be precise) for fish is not unknown, but did you know this stands true for Japanese cuisine too?

-Kolkata ITC Royal has started giving its customers the experience of watching live sushi preparation.
+Kolkata ITC Sonar has started giving its customers the experience of watching live sushi preparation.
 The dish is increasingly becoming a favourite of fish-loving Bengalis.

 Sushi, a traditional Japanese meal, is essentially raw fish parcelled in rice.